CPJKU/dcase_task2/docs/index.md

 with highly varying signal lengths recorded under diverse conditions ([here is a link to the dataset paper](https://repositori.upf.edu/handle/10230/33299)).
 Secondly, the development (or training) dataset is delivered only partly with manually annotated ground truth labels.
-For the remaining recordings the labels are automatically generated and comprise approximately 35-30% label noise.
+For the remaining recordings the labels are automatically generated and comprise up to 30-35\% label noise in the ``worst" categories.
 In the remainder of this paper, we refer to the manually annotated training observations as *verified* and to the additionally automatically annotated observations as *unverified*.

 The central idea of my approach is to address the problem of noisy labels